rickelsum/hacktrick-home-lab/README.md

 The entryPoints section configures the addresses that Traefik and the proxied containers get listed on.

-We need to add these lines to the file

 `...`
 `[entryPoints.http]`
 `address = ":80"`